cmdlette/Set-DesktopShortcuts/README.md

 0. $shortcutN file names and extensions
 1. Location of items to be copied

+There are comments to remind you where to look and what to change.
+If you want to add more shortcuts, simply add new $shortcutN variables and put them into copy-pasted if/else blocks.

 # Other notes
 This script, as shared, is not signed.